fennovj/azure-notes/dva_c01_exam/05_dynamodb.md

 These work by essentially storing the data multiple times, so writing will be a little more expensive.

+You cannot create a global secondary index on an existing table, you must recreate the table with the global index, then copy over the data.

 ## Page size

 Generally, it is better to have an even distribution of small requests, rather than a few random large requests, or many requests in bursts. <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-query-scan.html#bp-query-scan-spikes>